-G/FEN40 You should not use flag enum values of zero, unless the value represents “all flags are cleared” and is named appropriately as “None”.
+G/FEN40 Do not use flag enum values of zero, unless the value represents “all flags are cleared” and is named appropriately as “None”.
 The following C# example shows a common implementation of a check that programmers use to determine if a flag is set (see the if-statement below).
 The check works as expected for all flag enum values except the value of zero, where the Boolean expression always evaluates to true.

 Bad: